legalthings/workflow-engine/README.md

 To serve the project on localhost run

 ```
-php -S localhost:4000 -t www
+php -S localhost:4001 -t www
 ```

 _Note, it's preferable to work TDD and use tests when developing.
-This means you would hardly ever need to run this service localy._
+This means you would hardly ever need to run this service locally._

 ## JSON REST API